How Eczema Affects the Skin: Causes, Symptoms, and Relief

 How Eczema Affects the Skin Barrier

-The skin barrier is like a protective wall, keeping in moisture and keeping out harmful substances.
-In eczema, this barrier becomes impaired.
+The skin barrier is like a protective wall, keeping moisture in and harmful substances out.
+In eczema, this barrier becomes impaired, allowing moisture to escape and irritants to enter more easily.

 Step-by-step breakdown